tevora-threat/Dragnet/README.md

 - keep the /root paths at your own risk 😇

 *Development will be ongoing and commits will occur frequently.
 Check back often- as breaking changes are discovered, fixes will be pushed whenever possible.*

+## Disclaimer

+This framework is provided for educational purposes only.
+Using this framework without permission from all appropriate parties may be against the terms of service of respective parties, and may be against the law depending on your jurisdiction.
+Use at your own risk.